 Once the tour is over, you can also hang around the first floor and browse their book selection.
 I particularly enjoyed a photography book on endangered species, if you can find it haha.

 Have any other suggestions for cool spots to visit in Boston?
-Let me know as I’d love to check them out (I consider Boston a second home at this point).
+Let me know, as I’d love to check them out.

 More local travel guides: